vnkhoado/cordova-plugin-change-displayname/README.md

   - Works everywhere, slower than sharp

 - **cordova-sqlite-storage**: Runtime SQLite access for app (optional)
-  - Only needed if your app needs to access/modify the database at runtime
+  - Only needed if your app needs to access/modify build database at runtime
   - `cordova plugin add cordova-sqlite-storage@6.1.0`

 ## Installation